 Browser does not support script.

-Provides unique programme of study for students wishing to gain a sound understanding of the issues around the new discipline of Global Mental Health research.
-Enables students to gain knowledge and skills required to initiate, develop and implement policies in low resource settings and to conduct and critically evaluate research.
-Excellent preparation for careers in policy, research and work in international agencies.
+The Global Mental Health MSc is jointly run by King’s College London and the London School of Hygiene & Tropical Medicine, providing a unique programme of study for students who wish to gain a solid understanding of the issues around the fast-moving discipline of global mental health.
+You will acquire the knowledge and skills required to initiate, develop and implement policies in low resource settings as well as conduct and critically evaluate research.
+Our programme constitutes an excellent preparation for careers in policy, research and work in international agencies.

 Application status Open